MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 function of salinity.
 This flux is not assumed to instantaneously melt or create ice, but a time scale of three days (runtime parameter :varlink:`SEAICE_gamma_t`) is used to relax :math:`T_{w}` to the freezing point.
-The parameterization of lateral and vertical growth of sea ice follows that of Hibler and Bryan (1979) and Hibler (1980) :cite:`hib79,hib80`; the so-called lead closing parameter :math:`h_{0}` (runtime parameter :varlink:`HO`) has a default value of 0.5 meters.
+The parameterization of lateral and vertical growth of sea ice follows that of Hibler (1979) and Hibler (1980) :cite:`hib79,hib80`; the so-called lead closing parameter :math:`h_{0}` (runtime parameter :varlink:`HO`) has a default value of 0.5 meters.

-On top of the ice there is a layer of snow that modifies the heat flux and the albedo (Zhange et al. 1998 :cite:`zha98a`).
+On top of the ice there is a layer of snow that modifies the heat flux and the albedo (Zhang et al. 1998 :cite:`zha98a`).
 Snow modifies the effective conductivity according to

 .. math:: \frac{K}{h} \rightarrow \frac{1}{\frac{h_{s}}{K_{s}}+\frac{h}{K}},